Homepage

 France calls for reforms in Cuba and warns of risks to the stability of the Caribbean

-The UN qualifies slavery as "the gravest crime against humanity."
+The UN characterizes slavery as “the most serious crime against humanity.”

-The oil tanker with Russian fuel destined for Cuba arrives in Venezuela
+A tanker with Russian fuel headed to Cuba arrives in Venezuela

 U.S. Southern Command continues to track the "dark fleet" linked to Venezuela

-Strong seismic activity continues in eastern Cuba: 808 aftershocks recorded
+Strong seismic activity continues in eastern Cuba: 808 aftershocks have been recorded

 Pentagon: Cuba is "one of the strongest intelligence adversaries" of the U.S.